List of teams and organizations in DC Comics: Red Shadows

-The Red Shadows are Russia's answer for the Suicide Squad.
+The Red Shadows are Russia's answer to the Suicide Squad.

 Robot Renegades

-The Robot Renegades are a robotic team appearing in American comic books published by DC Comics.

-Seeking the supremacy of machines over humans, they first appeared as a team in Metal Men (vol. 3) #2 (2007).
+The Robot Renegades are a robotic team that seeks the supremacy of machines over humans.
+They first appeared as a team in Metal Men (vol. 3) #2 (2007).
 The group consists of U.N.I.O.N., Warbox, Body X, L-Ron, and Manhunter Lud of the Manhunters.
 In Metal Men (vol. 3) #3, they assist Will Magnus in defeating the Death Metal Men for their own reasons.

 S

+Science Police

+The Science Police is the name of two police organizations.

+In the 30th and 31st centuries, the Science Police has a professional working relationship with the Legion of Super-Heroes, with Shvaughn Erin serving as the Police's liaison to the Legion.
+Legion member Colossal Boy is a former member of the Science Police.

+In the 21st century, the Science Police serve the federal government of the United States and deal with metahuman and alien crimes.
+Maggie Sawyer is a member of the group.